hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 z = \lambda \log \left(\frac{101.1}{20}\right) \approx 13 \text{ km}.
 $$

-A vacuum cleaner seems like a good place to cap off the atmosphere, though we will discuss other possibilities below.
+This seems like a reasonable place to cap off the atmosphere.

 #### 2.2.
 Temperature and gravity*<a id="sec-2-2" name="sec-2-2"></a>